 Centerstone of Indiana, Inc. is a not-for-profit Community Mental Health Center ("CMHC") with various locations in Indiana.
-Centerstone of America, Inc. (the "Parent") is a not-for-profit organization and serves as a holding company and sole member providing management and administrative functions to those organizations under its control which primarily provide behavioral healthcare services.
+The Parent is a not-for-profit organization and serves as a holding company and sole member providing management and administrative functions to those organizations under its control which primarily provide behavioral healthcare services.
 Centerstone of Tennessee, Inc. is a not-for-profit CMHC with various locations in Tennessee.
 Centerstone of Illinois, Inc. is a not-for-profit CMHC with various locations in Illinois.
 Centerstone of Florida, Inc. is a not-for-profit CMHC with various locations in Florida.
-Seven Counties Services, Inc. (formerly known as Centerstone of Kentucky, Inc.) is a not-for-profit CMHC with various locations in Kentucky.
-The Research Institute is a not-for-profit research evaluation organization that exists to improve the quality and effectiveness of behavioral healthcare, which works in conjunction with the Centerstone family.
+The Research Institute is a not-for-profit research evaluation organization that exists to improve the quality and effectiveness of behavioral healthcare, which works in conjunction with the other Supported Organizations.